 You may imagine that your involvement with the food system begins and ends with your refrigerator, your pantry, your local supermarket, and your backyard garden, if you are lucky enough to have one.
 But that fantasy would be tragically misleading.

 The inescapable facts: at this passionate, volatile, hotly contested moment of history, your breakfast, lunch, and dinner are in almost all cases intimately, irrevocably enmeshed in the matrix of the global food system.
 Outside of radical self-sufficiency, which is not what most people are capable of, there’s no escaping that matrix.

-The crescendo will arrive in the context of two extreme factors: the global pandemic, and global climate change.
+The crescendo of the debate will arrive in the context of at least three extreme factors: the global pandemic, global climate change, and widespread social discontent with the status quo.
 Those factors are at work forcefully on our one and only planet, and consequently on most everyone’s plate.
 Like it or not, your pantry is in play.